albertstarfield/project-zephyrine/documentation/Developer Documentation/Issue_Log.md

 -   **ID:** `GOVERNANCE-FEAT-003`
     -   **Title:** Introduce DAL and update license to Hippocratic 3.0.
     -   **Status:** `Resolved`
     -   **Description:** Introduced a formal Design Assurance Level (DAL) system based on DO-178C to improve architectural safety and rigor.
 Changed the project license from MIT to the Hippocratic License 3.0 to align with "do no harm" principles.
-Also updated the model's public-facing name to "Snowball Enaga" and refined contribution guidelines.
+Also updated the engine's public-facing name to "Snowball Enaga" and refined contribution guidelines.

 ---